kbase/new-repo/README.md

-# New Repo Demo
+# New Repo

-Demonstrating the KBase build scripts.
+Demonstrates use of KBase build scripts.